 How To Clean Cast Iron Cookware After Each Use

-A seasoned cast iron skillet refers to one that has been coated with a layer of polymerized oil or fat, resulting in a natural non-stick surface.
-Many pre-seasoned cast iron skillets sold on the market are coated with vegetable oil.
-In this process, multiple layers of oil or fat to the skillet were applied and then heated to a high temperature, enabling the oil to bond with the iron surface.
+A seasoned cast iron pan refers to one that has been coated with a layer of polymerized oil or fat, resulting in a natural, non-stick surface.
+Many pre-seasoned cast iron skillets sold are coated with vegetable oil.
+In this process, multiple layers of oil or fat are applied to the skillet and then heated to a high temperature, enabling the oil to bond with the iron surface.
 The result is a smooth, dark, and shiny coating that enhances the skillet's non-stick properties and prevents rusting.

 So, here's a rundown of how to clean a cast iron skillet of regular food debris, and maybe you'll be able to stop at the first step!

-- Add Salt.
-Add about half a cup of coarse kosher salt to the pan and start scrubbing for an extra boost when cleaning with water.
+3. Add about half a cup of coarse kosher salt to the pan and start scrubbing for an extra boost when cleaning with water.
 The salt will act as an abrasive.
-Fun fact - some cast iron devotees clean their cast iron pans using half a potato and salt!
-The potato serves as their moisture and their scrubber as they work the salt into the pan.

-- Run Down With Oil.
-Once the cast iron pan is clean and dry, apply a small amount of cooking oil of your choice.
+6. Apply a small amount of cooking oil once the cast iron pan is clean and dry.
 Rub it into the surface of your cast iron skillet, and then place it on the stovetop or back into the oven for ten minutes.
 This doesn't season your cast iron, but it does help maintain the seasoning process.

 An unseasoned cast iron skillet doesn't contain a protective layer of polymerized oil or fat.
-It typically has a dull gray appearance and lacks the non-stick properties that a seasoned skillet possesses.
+It typically has a dull gray appearance and lacks the non-stick properties of a seasoned skillet.
 Unseasoned cast iron skillets are more susceptible to rust and may require seasoning before use to improve their cooking performance and longevity.

 After each use, cleaning an unseasoned cast iron skillet is essential to prevent rust and maintain its usability.
 Here's a step-by-step guide to cleaning your unseasoned cast iron skillet:

-- Cool Down: Allow the skillet to cool down slightly after cooking.
+1. Allow the skillet to cool slightly after cooking.
 To prevent cracking, avoid subjecting the cast iron skillet to extreme temperature changes.

-- Rinse with Warm Water: Thoroughly rinse the skillet with warm water to ensure all soap and remaining food particles are removed.
+3. Thoroughly rinse the skillet with warm water to remove all soap and remaining food particles.

-- Apply a Thin Layer of Oil: To protect the unseasoned cast iron skillet from rust, lightly coat the interior and exterior surfaces with a thin layer of cooking oil or vegetable shortening.
-You can apply the oil using a paper towel or cloth, making sure to cover the entire skillet evenly.
+5. To protect the unseasoned cast iron skillet from rust, lightly coat the interior and exterior surfaces with a thin layer of cooking oil or vegetable shortening.
+You can apply the oil using a paper towel or cloth, covering the entire skillet evenly.

 Tackling Stuck-On Food

-The cleaning process above will take care of most food residue left in your pan from typical cooking.
-However, you might find yourself with a patch of truly stuck food, especially with un-seasoned cast iron pans.
+The cleaning process above will remove most food residue left in your pan from typical cooking.
+However, you might find yourself with a patch of truly stuck food, especially with unseasoned cast iron pans.

 How To Clean A Cast Iron Skillet Using Salt